 Instructions

-- Cook the Noodles: Boil your noodles according to package directions.
+• Cook the Noodles: Boil your noodles according to package directions.
 In the last 2 minutes of cooking, add the frozen edamame and chopped broccolini.
-Once everything is cooked, drain and reserve ¼ cup of the starchy pasta water.
+Once everything is cooked, drain and reserve about 1/2 cup of pasta water.
+We only need 1/4 cup for this recipe but save some extra in case.

-- Toss It All Together: Add the cooked noodles and veggies to the pan.
-Pour in the sauce and toss everything together until the noodles are evenly coated and glossy.
+• Toss It All Together: Add the veggies to the pan and sauté for about two minutes.
+Then, add in the noodles, and pour in the sauce and toss everything together until the noodles are evenly coated and glossy.

 Notes